“Only connect!” — E. M. Forster

 In Forster’s classic novel Howard’s End, his characters struggle to make authentic connections in an increasingly complex, rapidly changing and industrializing world.
 More than a century since that novel’s publication, we have more ways to connect than ever in human history, and yet so little has changed.

-I’m Michael Borum, and I founded etherweave in 2002 after working for years in the digital marketing and advertising business and finding myself deeply unfulfilled.
+I’m Michael Borum.
+I founded etherweave in 2002 after working for years in the digital marketing and advertising business and finding myself unfulfilled.

 At the same time, my partner — a fiction writer — was about to publish his first novel.
 Through him, I had met dozens of authors in or traveling through Boston, New York, and Washington, none of whom had much of a clue what a website was, or how to use the internet to promote their work.
 For some, it felt a little tacky or unbecoming to do so.
 Others had rudimentary websites that were falling into disrepair from neglect.
 (They were writers, after all, not pixel jockeys.)

 By then the publishing business was changing rapidly and struggling to keep up with our world’s ongoing digital transformation.
 Writers and thinkers of all kinds were similarly challenged.
 I saw a worthwhile opportunity: if I was unhappy devising ways to separate people from their money for worthless things, how about putting that energy towards selling them culture?
 Shouldn’t literature, music, film, and the arts in general mean at least as much as the latest gadget, must-have sneaker, or sports car?

 Using the internet to create more intimate connections between writers, thought leaders, and readers felt like a worthwhile use of the medium.
 At the very least, these folks needed help using the medium to their advantage.